moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/index.md

 # Ethereum Tools

 Simplify the development and management of your Ethereum-compatible appchain with Tanssi's powerful tools.
-Whether you’re using Remix for coding, Hardhat for testing, or Foundry for advanced deployments, this section provides everything you need to integrate with the Ethereum ecosystem.
-Access step-by-step guides and resources to optimize your appchain's performance and functionality.
+This section equips you with the capabilities needed for coding, testing, and deploying smart contracts efficiently.
+Explore resources and step-by-step guides to easily integrate with the Ethereum ecosystem and optimize your appchain's performance and functionality.

 # Set Up Your Workspace

-Using these essential tools.
-For enterprise and professional use, we recommend Foundry and Hardhat.
-You can also explore other options like Remix for a more accessible approach.
+Pick the tools that work best for you.
+In this section, you’ll find a variety of development environments designed to support coding, testing, and deploying smart contracts.
+Regardless of your level of expertise, you can choose the environment that suits your workflow and needs.

 <div class="grid cards" markdown>